 Over 3 million Syrians have now fled across international borders to escape the war that rages on into its fourth year.
 3 million Syrian refugees.
 A further 6.5 million are displaced inside Syria.
 Over half are children.

-As the war in Syria rages on into its fourth year, Neil and Georgina spent time with Syrian refugees in Jordan gathering first hand testimony and seeing UNHCR’s frontline work.
-The stories, photos and videos they collected will form the basis of a project seeking to build a bridge of empathy and understanding between refugee and non-refugee communities.
+In May 2014, author Neil Gaiman and fashion designer Georgina Chapman spent time with Syrian refugees in Jordan gathering first hand testimony and seeing UNHCR’s frontline work.
+The stories, photos and videos they collected form the basis of a series of communication, fundraising and advocacy initiatives that seek to build support, empathy and understanding of the Syrian refugee crisis.